jaqubm/HTML_CSS_learning/README.md

 # HTML & CSS learning

-Small projects made to learn HTML & CSS
+Project and some small subprojects made to learn HTML & CSS

 ## Tech stack